catboy-catfish/awesome-d3d11-learn/README.md

 # D3D 11
 - [Rodolphe Vaillant: Getting started with DirectX 11](https://rodolphe-vaillant.fr/entry/121/getting-started-with-directx-11) - Original page that aggregates a lot of the links listed in this section.
+- [brainexcerpts: winAPI_basic_window](https://github.com/brainexcerpts/winAPI_basic_window) - Vaillant's example of the creation of a window using the Windows API.
+- [MSDN: Module 1.
+Your First Windows Program](https://learn.microsoft.com/en-us/windows/win32/learnwin32/your-first-windows-program) - Microsoft's article walking you through how to create your first windows program using the Win32 API.